Inks for stencil printing on fabric

 Textile inks in small containers from craft stores, these do not seem to have a general name.

 In general I want to start by saying that you can get pretty decent results with all of these inks.
-The differences between brushes are much more crucial than those between inks.
+The differences between brushes are more crucial than those between inks.

 I’ll try to describe the pros and cons the way I’ve experienced them, but know that I’ve only tried one brand of most.